Thomas Crowther (ecologist): Policy and engagement

 Based on the global tree potential research, the World Economic Forum (WEF) launched its Trillion Trees initiative in January 2020 in partnership with Lynne and Marc Benioff.
+Benioff later described Crowther as the "Steve Jobs of ecology" for his role in driving global ecological recovery.
 Crowther now serves on the advisory board of 1T.org.
-In 2021, Crowther Lab was appointed as a supporting partner to the UN Decade on Ecosystem Restoration, and Crowther serves as co-chair of the advisory board for the Decade on Ecosystem Restoration.
+In 2021, Crowther Lab was appointed as a supporting partner to the UN Decade on Ecosystem Restoration, and Crowther served as a founding co-chair of the advisory board for the Decade on Ecosystem Restoration.

-The research has also featured in the United Nations’ Trillion Tree campaign and a similar initiative with the same name led by WWF and BirdLife international, which aims to protect and regenerate 1 trillion trees within healthy ecosystems across the globe.
+The research has also featured in the United Nations' Trillion Tree campaign and a similar initiative with the same name led by WWF and BirdLife international, which aims to protect and regenerate 1 trillion trees within healthy ecosystems across the globe.

-Criticism

-Following the publication of the paper on global tree restoration potential, a number of scientists criticized the idea that planting trees across the globe is a simple solution to climate change.
-In particular, several articles suggested that it is dangerous and misleading to propose that tree planting can be a silver bullet to stop climate change.

-In his 2020 TED Talk, Crowther agreed with those criticisms, stating that ecosystem restoration cannot be used as an excuse to ignore the challenges of cutting greenhouse gas emissions and protecting existing ecosystems.
-He has also emphasized that ecosystem restoration is not simply about planting trees for carbon capture.
-Instead, it is about the many solutions that promote the protection, regeneration and sustainable management of nature for local people and the biodiversity that they depend on.
-In an interview with the BBC, Crowther warned about the risks of mass tree plantations, highlighting the need for socially and ecologically responsible restoration of ecosystems across the globe.